 Getting the Best Deal on Car Hire

-Make sure that you get the best deal for car hire in Edinburgh by getting quotes from price comparison sites.
+Make sure that you get the best deal for car hire by getting quotes from price comparison sites.
 Prices can vary quite a lot between suppliers.
 You also need to check out things like is there an additional fee for a second driver and the charges for child seats, sat nav etc. Beware of insurance excesses, which can run into several hundred pounds.
 The car hire company may offer you excess waiver insurance at a daily rate.
 However, it’s usually cheaper to purchase annual European car hire excess cover, costing around £50.